 (2) If a lessor or a property manager of residential premises fails to execute and deliver a copy of the document in accordance with subsection (1)(b), acceptance of rent by the lessor or property manager without reservation shall give to the document the same effect as if it had been fully executed.

-[Section 54 amended by No. 59 of 1995 s.
+[Section 54 amended: No. 59 of 1995 s.
 55; No. 60 of 2011 s.
 51.]

 55. Cost of written agreement to be borne by lessor